Exclusive - India likely to ease restrictions for foreign online retailers in July

 Modi, who last month won the first outright parliamentary majority in three decades in Asia's third-largest economy, wants to kick start the sluggish economy by winning back domestic and foreign investor confidence.

-Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop in the country.
-So far, only Britain's Tesco PLC (TSCO.L) has announced an investment.
+Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop.
+So far, only Britain's Tesco PLC TSCO.L has announced an investment.
 In its election manifesto, the ruling BJP vowed to ban foreign supermarkets.

 LIFELINE TO LOCAL ONLINE RETAILERS?